atharva-p/guides/dataStructuesAlgorithms.md

 ![ArrayExample](./assets/passByValueArray.png)

-Even though this does feel like call by reference, it we are not passing the memory address of the object.
+Even though this does feel like call by reference, it is not since we are not passing the memory address of the object.

 [They are no pointers in java](https://stackoverflow.com/questions/2629357/does-java-have-pointers).